-Applications: Flow, ICC/IF, IHC, IHC-Fr
+Applications: Flow, ICC/IF, IHC, IHC-Fr, ICC/IF

 Host: Mouse Monoclonal

 Granulocytes are a type of white blood cell filled with microscopic granules that are little sacs containing enzymes, compounds that digest microorganisms.
 They are part of the innate immune system and have somewhat nonspecific, broad-based activity.
 They do not respond exclusively to specific antigens, as do B-cells and T-cells.
 Neutrophils, eosinophils and basophils are all types of granulocytes.
 They are named by the staining features of their granules in the laboratory: Neutrophils have "neutral" subtle granules; Eosinophils have prominent granules that stain readily with the acid dye eosin; and Basophils have prominent granules that stain readily basic (non acidic) dyes.
 Expression of the antigen recognized by antibodies decreases from immature promyelocytes, through myelocytes and metamyelocytes, to the mature neutrophils, thereby enabling the identification of neutrophil developmental stages.